 Always refer to the lease contract

 The lease contract defines your relationship with your tenant.
 It sets both your rights and responsibilities and the grounds for termination before the expiration of the lease.
 Always refer back to the lease contract when you're in doubt.
-One important thing you should remember is that the stipulations must conform to the law.
+One important thing you should remember is that the stipulations must conform to the rental law in the Philippines.
 A stipulation that's contrary to law, public policy, morals, and good customs cannot be given effect.

 Lease contracts provide for a pre-termination clause that indicates the valid ground each party may invoke, the manner of termination, and possible entitlement to damages.